FrontierPsychiatrist/node-spotify/README.md

 Dependencies
 ------------
 node-gyp and libspotify are required for building.
+Under Linux you need libasound2-dev additionally.
 Install node-gyp via ```npm install -g node-gyp```.

 Your compiler must be able to translate some C++11 features (std::shared_ptr, G++ 4.7 or Clang 3.2 should do).

 Compiling
 ---------
-Compiling was tested on Raspbian, Debian and OSX.
+Compiling was tested on Raspbian, Ubuntu and OSX.
 Due to the usage of pthreads I'm not sure if node-spotify will compile on Windows.

 If you use OSX and have installed libspotify as a framework you need to edit the binding.gyp file.
 Remove "-lspotify" and write instead as one link option: